This post may contain affiliate links. Read my whole disclosure here.

 If you want your kids to play on the tablet without staring at the screen passively for hours, Osmo is the perfect solution.

-This is a great way for them to discover new things, get inspired, or explore topics they are interested in.
+Encouraging the kids to watch documentaries and TV shows instead of cartoons or TV series is a great way for them to discover new things, get inspired, or explore topics they are interested in.

 Here are some ideas:

-⭐ documentaries on Netflix
+7. Documentaries on Netflix

 - If I were an animal (a wonderful series for young kids)